Friday, December 30, 2022

 The researchers’ explanation for the effect is that the swear word usage amplifies both the description of item quality (“damn boring” is significantly more boring than “darn boring”) and the feelings of the reviewer (“I found it to be damn boring” is a substantially stronger reaction than “I found it to be darn boring.”)
 The dual impact doubles the persuasion potential.

 In you selecting item reviews to feature, consider the advantages of including some with swear words.
-In claims for your offerings, you might want to give a damn or, depending on the nature of your audience and item, maybe even give a fuck or two.
+In claims for your offerings, you might want to include a damn or, depending on the nature of your audience and item, give a fuck or two.

 Swear words’ effectiveness comes from challenging a taboo.
 The degree of challenge and the results depend on context.
 University of Auckland researchers analyzed reactions to a fictitious condom ad featuring a photo of a woman sucking a Dole banana.
 It turned out that shock was greater, but condom purchase intentions lower, among men shown that ad compared to reactions of men shown an ad with just the Dole banana.
 Yet with a less prominent brand, Nature’s Gem, it didn’t make a difference.
 The men demanded dignity from Dole.